spiesolo/platform-external-ti_android_utilities/am335x/mk-mmc/README.txt

 What script will do
 -------------------
-The mkmmc-android.sh partitions the MMC/SD card into three partiions namely boot, rootfs and data.
+The mkmmc-android.sh partitions the MMC/SD card into four partiions namely boot, rootfs, usrdata and data.
 The script will then put the boot images on boot partition and extracts the android rootfs-rootfs_*.tar.bz2 to rootfs partition.
 Finally the script will copy the Media clips to the data partition and START_HERE folder to boot partition.
+The usrdata partition is used as the emulated internal sdcard storage in Android, while the data partition shows as external sdcard storage.

 How to invoke the script
 ------------------------